-At a time like this, when attending training at short notice is not practically or even financially possible, we recommend the following actions to help you gain the basic knowledge and skills necessary to practise ethically online or over the phone:
+As attending training may not be practically or even financially possible at this time, we recommend the following actions to help you gain the basic knowledge and skills necessary to practise ethically online or over the phone:

 - complete a self-audit of the competency framework (below) to highlight the areas you on which need additional knowledge